Fit Kids Wellness Program

-Through the Fit Kids Healthy Improvement clinical program, Fit Kids of Arizona helps children and their families develop healthier lifestyles through education and family goal setting.
-Our team seeks to look at all possibilities for why a child has extra weight and gives families the tools they need to improve their health.
-Fit Kids doesn’t put kids on diets, exercise regimens, prescribe medication or expect rapid improvements; the program is about educating and supporting families in making small, consistent healthy changes that will last a lifetime.
+The Fit Kids Wellness Program helps children and their families develop healthier lifestyles.
+Our team looks at all possibilities for why a child has extra weight and gives families the tools they need to improve their health.
+We don’t put kids on diets, exercise regimens, prescribe medication or expect rapid improvements; instead, the program is about educating and supporting families in making small, consistent healthy changes that will last a lifetime.

-Approximately 60 percent of children who have participated in the Fit Kids clinic have seen improvement in their Body Mass Index (BMI, a number determined by a child’s height and weight) percentile or weight and in their cardiovascular fitness.
+Approximately 60 percent of children who have participated in the Fit Kids Wellness Program have seen improvement in their Body Mass Index (BMI, a number determined by a child’s height and weight) percentile, weight or in their cardiovascular fitness.
 Additionally, many children who were diagnosed as pre-diabetic when they started the program are no longer pre-diabetic after participating.

 Admission to the program